curl/everything-curl/sourcecode-contributing.md

 Contributing means helping out.

-When you contribute anything to the project.
-Code, documentation, bug fixes, suggestions or just good advice, we assume you do this with permission and you are not breaking any contracts or laws by providing that to us.
+When you contribute anything to the project - code, documentation, bug fixes, suggestions or just good advice - we assume you do this with permission and you are not breaking any contracts or laws by providing that to us.
 If you don't have permission, don't contribute it to us.